rust-lang/book/src/ch03-03-how-functions-work.md

 The second interesting bit is the `five` function itself.
 It requires no arguments and defines the type of the return value, but the body of the function is a lonely `5` with no semicolon because it is an expression whose value we want to return.
-Let's look at another example:
+Let’s look at another example:

 Filename: src/main.rs